realm/realm-js/packages/realm/DOCUMENTATION.md

 - **Description**
     - Description of the method should go first.
+- `@readonly`?
+    - Include this tag if the field is read-only, this is only relevant for getter methods.
 - `@param {name} {description}`
     - ✅ `@param `**config**` The configuration of the app.`
     - ❌ `@param {boolean} config - the config`
     - Should **not** have a dash after param. name (some of the legacy documentation and is actually ignored by JSDoc but for sake of consistency it would be good to avoid this)
 - `@throws {errorType} {If / When + description}`
     - ✅ `@throws {Error} If no app id is provided.`
     - ✅ `@throws {RuntimeError} When Realm closes.`